 These sacred texts teach us about what is the essence, the nature of oneself, the world and God, and that all three are really one non-dual being.
 With that knowledge our hearts relax in fearlessness (moksa).
 The teachings help us to gain objectivity, seeing the big picture and not getting lost in the forest of emotions.
 They emphasize understanding the Value of non-injury, truthfulness and many more ethical values common to all human beings.
 Without this there can be no yoga, it will remain a mechanical exercise program.

-Spirituality, understanding what it means and why it’s important?
+Understanding what spirituality means and why it’s important

 When the students are ready and in their hearts they truly wish to know, “What is the goal of life?
 Is there a defectless goal? (nirdosha sadhyam)” they are prepared to listen to Vedanta, the end portion of the Vedas, also called Upanisads, which deals with Atma-jnana (self-knowledge), liberation from all forms of suffering through understanding that the individual is not separate from the total.
 This teaching is super therapy!
 In the understanding that you’re better than the best, a very powerful transformation takes place, and the student who stays with this study for some time will erase all sense of emotional disease, smallness, separation and doubts about who they are essentially.